pnp/sp-starter-kit/documentation/common-provision-results.md

 `Apply-PnPProvisioningHierarchy : {"error":{"code":"-2147024891, System.UnauthorizedAccessException","message":"{"lang","en-us","value":"Access denied.
 You do not have permissions to perform this action or access this resource."}}}`

 ![Targeted Release](../assets/images/provision-ps-failed-not-targeted-release.png)

+`This error can also appear if the login account is not an owner of the 'App Catalog' for the tenant

 ### Invalid App package installation - API Management missing